Skip to content

 • Turk Prime will automatically add a query string for the variable “workerId”, so you will need to store that in the experiment.html file and add it to the to-be-saved data

-• Double check that you pasted the correct experiment link
+• Double check that you pasted the correct experiment link.
+Then check it again just to be extra sure.

 • Under worker requirements, you can exclude people who completed other experiments.
 This is important if you are using the same material across experiments.
-Be sure to check the lab materials google sheet to see what materials other people in the lab are using.
+Add HITs to a "Worker Group" for the stimuli you are using so that the can be excluded from similar experiments.

 • Under worker requirements, you can require people to have completed previous experiments to participate.
 In other words, you could make a HIT for the second session of an experiment and only people who completed part 1 can complete part 2.